mateus-melo0217/nextapp_redux/README.md

-# next-connect-redux
+# Next.js Demo connected with redux
-Connect Next.js to Redux.
+This project is Next.js application connected to Redux.

 ## How to use